-A Master of Business Administration (MBA) degree program can help you build the knowledge and skills you need for a wide range of business careers, from accounting to project management.
+A Master of Business Administration (MBA) degree program can help you build the knowledge and skills you need for a wide range of business careers, from healthcare management to human resource management.
 Business professionals around the world have earned a business administration master’s while working full time—and you can, too.
 But how long does it take to get an MBA?
 The answer depends on the degree program and your individual circumstances.
-As you investigate some of the top MBA programs, look to see which of the following options those schools offer.
+As you investigate some of the top MBA programs, look to see what options those schools offer.

 Factors That Affect the Length of Your MBA Degree Program